 Last night, I stuck a pack of glowing stars on my bedroom ceiling.
-And, since it’s a pretty high ceiling, I had to jump on the bed while doing it, handling each star one by one.
+And since it’s a pretty high ceiling, I had to jump on the bed while doing it, handling each star one by one.
 I tried to draw few constellations here and there but didn’t do justice to our Big Dipper, to which I apologized.
 Overall, the whole exercise felt great.
 I caught myself smiling as each little piece was finding its place in the sky.
-With the lights off, as I returned to bed, I could not stop starring at these shining ladies.
-I fell asleep giggling, knowing that the sparkles will not fade until the sun rises the next day.
-Those tiny little things that can revive a childlike heart…
+With the lights off, as I returned to bed, I couldn’t stop starring at my ‘shining friends’.
+I fell asleep giggling, knowing that the sparkles will not fade until the sun rises the next morning.
+Those tiny things that can revive a childlike heart…

 It reminded me of the first time I encountered the sea.
-By that, I mean the very first time I went on a boat and sailed.
-It was in Brittany, with my 5th grade classmates.
-The instructors had put us together by group of three, and we had to navigate in a catamaran in order to win what looked like a race.
-Each kid had to wear one of those tough red-orange life jackets over a tight black wetsuit, together covered with sea salt.
-I remember feeling cold, ugly and itchy, wondering how I would make it until the end of the day without being able to scratch or pee, when I felt like so.
+By that I mean the very first time I went on a boat and sailed.
+It was in Brittany with my 5th grade classmates.
+The instructors had put us by group of three, and we had to navigate in a catamaran in order to win ‘the race’.
+Each kid had to wear a tough, bright orange life-jacket over a tight black wetsuit, all covered with sea salt.
+I remember feeling cold, ugly and itchy, wondering how I would make it to the end of the day without being able to scratch or pee when I felt like so.
 Seen from above, the scene must have been epic: dozens of little red dots dancing back and forth over big white squares dancing back and forth over the sea.

 Launching the boat was the easiest part.
-Once over the water, my task was to steer the ship.
-From my seat, I would listen to the confusion coming from every boat, each kid yelling his strategy to the other.
-There was something exhilarating about not knowing how how we would manage to reach the end of the race in our boat.
+Once on the water, my task was to steer the ship.
+From my seat I would listen to the confusion coming from every corners, each kid yelling his strategy to the other.
+There was something exhilarating about not knowing how we would reach the end of the line.
 Luckily, after innumerable attempts, my team and I eventually figured out how the machine could, given a good wind, march at a reasonable pace.
 I would never forget the way my fingers on the helm seemed to put our engine into motion.
 Stirring the winds on my vehicle, I was the Christopher Columbus of a brand-new world.
 The sense of freedom and dominion that sprung in my chest, that day, is still indescribable.
 All that I knew, by that time, was that I would sail until the day I die.

 These stars are now covering my bedroom ceiling and remind me of the child I once was, of the dreams I once dreamt and will never forget.